 One of the questions we get asked frequently is: “What is the best time to send emails?”.
 This is an important question if you use this communication channel.
 Research shows that if an email is not opened within 24 hours of delivery, that email’s chance of being opened drops below 1%.
-Thus, choosing the best possible time to send emails will help increase the success of your email campaigns.
+Thus, choosing the best time to send marketing emails will help increase the success of your email campaigns.

 In this post, we will present you with optimal times to send emails to ensure that your email campaigns are successful.
 As with most things, what works best may vary between businesses since no two businesses are exactly alike.
 However, this post is filled with research findings from multiple sources across various industries and is an excellent place to start.